Impact

 Risk and Exploitability

 The CVSS score of 7.8 indicates high severity.
-The EPSS of 5% suggests a moderate exploitation probability.
-The KEV listing confirms that this flaw is actively exploited.
-An authorized attacker can elevate privileges locally, potentially enabling arbitrary code execution with higher permissions.
+The EPSS score of 2% suggests a low current exploitation probability.
+However, the vulnerability is listed in the CISA KEV catalog, indicating that it is actively exploited in the wild.
+An authorized attacker who can interact with the Desktop Window Manager can elevate privileges locally, potentially enabling further actions under higher permission levels.

 OpenCVE Enrichment